FrancisIGP/FrancisIGP/README.md

 ![Profile views](https://gpvc.arturio.dev/Sss)

 ## About me
 Hi, welcome to my github page!
-I'm Francis, I am dedicated to developing a future in network engineering and cybersecurity, so I'm concentrated and working hard to fulfill my ambitions.
-I'm currently enrolled as a high school student, and as a leisure, I pursue on studying Information Technology (IT).
+I'm Francis, I am dedicated to developing a future in network engineering and cybersecurity; I'm goal-driven, working hard to fulfill my ambitions.
+I'm currently a high school student, and as a leisure, I pursue on studying Information Technology (IT).

 ## Skills